The Punch "Festschrift"

 At its best, a "festschrift" is a scholarly collection of writings which helps the reader understand the intentions of the honouree and helps carry that work forward, exploring the directions and possibilities in which the scholar's work may be built out by others.

-The remaining jobs are copy-editing, graphic design, and printing, each of which has a cost.
-The remaining steps are being funded with donations from Terry's friends, colleagues, and admirers to bring this project to fruition.
-Following publication, there will be a series of book launches around the province, and we will acknowledge donations of $250 or more there, but will also acknowledge donations at $500 and more in the book itself.
-Donations are eligible for a charitable receipt.
+The graphic design and printing have costs which have been subsidized with donations from Terry's friends, colleagues, and admirers to bring this project to fruition.
+Following publication, there will be a series of book launches around the province.